 Brands that Define a Culture: This is similar to aspirational brands, but with a twist.
 These brands aren’t based on the idea of “worth” being associated with them.
 They’re based on the idea that wearing, owning or using them makes you part of a specific group.
 For example, there are brands associated with the skate boarding community, the hip hop community and the ultra-feminine community, just to name a few.
 It’s not only the brands that are responsible for creating a “stuff” to “identity” equation in this case.
 The communities themselves define this association.
 We understand the desire to visibly be part of a community or group, but we encourage you to see the difference between that action and buying into a consumer concept of identity.

-More Makes You Better: This is perhaps the most dangerous of the ways that consumer culture has infiltrated our sense of identity: The concept that your place in society is defined by how much you own and how big it is.
+More Makes You Better: This is perhaps the most dangerous of the ways that consumer culture has infiltrated our sense of identity: The concept that our place in society is defined by how much we own and how big it is.
 We could be sappy and talk about how the quality of your personhood, your beliefs and how you participate in the community around you all are better ways to define this.
 But we know that’s idealistic!
-At a minimum though, the idea that somehow your possessions and your ability to add to your collection of possessions is what defines you is terrifying.
+At a minimum though, the idea that somehow our possessions and our ability to add to our collection of possessions is what can define us is terrifying.
 It begins to strip away the very core of who we are as people and project that onto unfeeling, inanimate objects.
 If that doesn’t strike some fear in your heart, then we think you’re ready for the singularity!
 Ok, perhaps we are over-exaggerating, but we hope that you can see the risk associated with redefining identity away from roles in a society and toward a collection of “stuff.”

 Trends and Styles: Ultimately, trends and styles are some of the more harmless ways that consumerism infiltrates our sense of identity, but they are present.
 If you’re defining yourself by whether you’re “on-trend,” then you’re taking time and energy away from a deeper exploration of what your identity is.
 Of course, this is a personal decision on your postconsumer journey, but awareness is half the game.